Topological interface states -- a possible path towards a Landau-level laser in the THz regime: Volkov-Pankratov states and optical selection rules in a magnetic field

 Let us first review some basic features of VP states and their coupling to light in the presence of a magnetic field along the lines of Ref. [\onlinecite{Lu_2019}].
 We consider an interface between a trivial insulator in the lower part of the device ($z<-\ell$) and a topological one in the upper part ($z>\ell$) (see inset of Fig. \ref{fig:01}).
-Due to the magnetic field, the VP bands (\ref{eq:VP}) get quantized into LLs whose spectrum reads (for $n\neq 0$)
+Such a situation may be modeled, \textit{e.g.}, in terms of the following generic Hamiltonian \cite{zhang2012},

+where the Pauli matrices $\tau_\mu$ and $\sigma_\nu$ represent an orbital and the spin degree of freedom, respectively.
+Quite generally, the Hamiltonian describes a massive Dirac fermion the mass of which vanishes for $\Delta(z_0)=0$ at the position $z_0$ that we choose to be zero and that characterizes the topological phase transition.
+Exchanging $\tau_z$ and $\tau_x$ via the global unitary transformation $T=\exp(i\pi \tau_y/4)$ -- a rotation by $\pi/2$ around the $y$-axis in orbital space -- allows one to rewrite the Hamiltonian in the form

+where $\mathbb{1}$ represents the identity in spin space.
+This form unveils the analogy between the quantization of the electronic motion in the $z$-direction and LL quantization.
+Indeed, if we linearize the gap inversion over the smooth interface by a linear function connecting a gap parameter of $+\Delta$ in the trivial insulator (at $z<-\ell$) and $-\Delta$ in the topological insulator (at $z>\ell$), \textit{i.e.} $-\Delta z/\ell$, the system may be mapped to the LL problem of massive Dirac fermions \cite{tchoumakov2017volkov},